Xiawpohr/adaptive-blob-targeting/README.md

 [EIP-7918](https://eipsinsight.com/eips/eip-7918) proposes linking blob base fees to actual execution gas costs to ensure that blob transactions contribute proportionally to block usage.

 Although dual-variable EIP-1559 does not conflict with EIP-7918, both attempt to address similar issues regarding the effectiveness of the blob fee market.
-From our analysis, dual-variable EIP-1559 offers a cleaner solution within the multidimensional EIP-1559 roadmap.
+In my opinion, dual-variable EIP-1559 offers a cleaner solution within the multidimensional EIP-1559 roadmap.
 Under EIP-7918, linking various resource fees complicates the pricing process.
-With multidimensional EIP-1559 implementation, resource pricing complexity will increase by several orders of magnitude, making fees harder to predict.
+With the launch of multidimensional EIP-1559, resource pricing complexity will increase by several orders of magnitude, making fees harder to predict.
 Users may experience confusion when blob prices rise due to execution gas price increases even as blob demand decreases.

 ## Conclusion

+Think of this like a smart highway toll system.
+Original EIP-1559 only adjusts toll prices when traffic gets heavy.
+Our dual-variable system is smarter: it can also add or remove toll lanes based on long-term traffic patterns.
+When traffic consistently exceeds capacity, it gradually opens more lanes and adjusts prices.
+When traffic is consistently light, it can close some lanes to maintain meaningful toll prices.
+This keeps the system economically viable during both growth and scaling phases.

-In the next 1-2 years, DA throughput will be scaled up to 48/72 as planned, and the maximum blob count may possibly increase to 512 blobs when 2D sampling is implemented.
-As we scale network capacity, we also resolve the congestion on which our pricing system is based.
+In the next 1-2 years, blob throughput will be scaled up to 48/72 as planned, and the maximum blob count may possibly increase to 512 blobs when 2D sampling is implemented.
+As we scale network capacity, we also resolve the congestion on which current pricing system is based.
 The fee market will be expected to become ineffective during the scaling period.

 The dual-variable EIP-1559 mechanism solves the critical problem of fee market breakdown during network scaling.
 By automatically adjusting both price and capacity in real time, it maintains economic incentives for validators, provides predictable costs for users, and ensures network security throughout scaling phases.
 Most importantly, this solution is easy to implement since it builds on existing EIP-1559 with minimal changes.
 The fee market can remain robust and effective whether market demand is growing rapidly or declining.